sinankalkan/CENG501-Spring2021/project_Durhan/Sample_readme.md

 ## 3.2.
 Running the code

+I prepared the code on Google's colab framework.
+One can easily follow the relevant cells.

 Explain your code & directory structure and how other people can run it.

 ## 3.3.
 Results